cainam/cainam.github.io/docs/compiling_envoy_proxy_on_musl_aarch64.md

     * nghttp2
     * zlib
   * clang and clang++ because missing llvm with gcc created some incompatibilities and my config is based on compiling envoy itself using llvm
-  * a wrapper script for aarch64-unknown-linux-musl-ld.bfd to filter out incompatible options like --no-gdb-index, --start-lib and --end-lib

 ### phase 3: envoy
 * tcmalloc=disabled because tcmalloc is not compatible with musl
 * tools/jdk/ override repository to use the local java installation
 * @rules_foreign_cc//toolchains:cmake_toolchain to support @platforms//cpu:aarch64
+* long list of bazel_options which grew over the time during my journey to move forward, not all options might be neccessary
 * WORKSPACE file modifications:
   * addressing a conflict between com_google_cel_spec and dev_cel:
     * add working com_google_cel_spec archive